Lower Maumee River Sediment Remediation Project

 • Today, the Maumee River is used as a water transportation corridor for commercial freight entering and leaving the Port of Toledo.

 • The Port of Toledo on the Lower Maumee River has been utilized since the mid-1800’s and has been historically important in the Great Lakes region, facilitating commerce before railroads and highways existed.
-The Port still serves an important role today in the industrial and agricultural heartland of the United States.
+The Port still serves an important role today in the industrial and agricultural heartland of the United States handling over 27 bulk commodities.

 • The Port also has waterfront plants that make repairs to various size vessels, and houses tug operations for towing, docking and shifting vessels within the harbor.